Deportation of Roma migrants from France: Later deportations

 France continued to deport Romani in 2011.
 On 12 April 2011, a chartered flight carrying 160 Romani left northern France for Timișoara, Romania.
 As in the 2010 deportations, the French government gave those Romani leaving France €300 each, with €100 for each child.
 The Romani on the 12 April flight had each signed declarations that they would never return to France.
 On 9 August 2011, the city of Marseille in southern France forcibly evicted 100 Romani people from their makeshift camp near Porte d'Aix, giving them 24 hours to leave.
 A chartered flight carrying approximately 150 Romani to Romania left the Lyon area on 20 September.
 France's goal for 2011 was to deport 30,000 Romani to their home country.
 As of 2012, France had sent about 8,000 Romani back to Romania and Bulgaria in 2011 and the deportations again caused debate.
 There were still an estimated 15,000 Romani living across France.

+According to the BBC, France had deported almost 11,000 Romani people of Romanian origin in 2013 alone which was more than any other immigrant group.